nualagr/the-lord-of-the-rings-game/README.md

 ### Deployment Procedure Followed:

-1) When logged in to the [Github](https://github.com/) website the *The Lord of the Rings Memory Game* repository was selected from the repositories list in the top left-hand corner of the screen.
+1) Upon logging into the [Github](https://github.com/) website the *The Lord of the Rings Memory Game* repository was selected from the repositories list located in the top left-hand corner of the screen.

-2) When in the selected respository, **Settings** was chosen from the navigation bar below the repository title.
+2) In the selected respository, **Settings** was chosen from the navigation bar.
 ![alt text](documentation/readme-images/github-settings-screen.png "Screenshot showing the Settings page in GitHub.")

 <br>

 3) Scrolling down the **Settings** page revealed the **GitHub Pages** heading.
-Under the **Source** subheading, the dropdown menu, whose default value is 'None', was clicked.
+The dropdown menu under the **Source** subheading was clicked.
 'Master' was selected from the dropdown list.
 ![alt text](documentation/readme-images/github-pages-screenshot.png "Screenshot showing the GitHub Pages section of the Settings page in GitHub.")

 <br>